emooreatx/CIRISNode/README.md

 - **`uvicorn cirisnode.main:app --reload --port 8000`**: Starts the FastAPI server with auto-reload enabled on port 8000.

 Once the server is running:
-- Access the health check endpoint at `http://localhost:8000/api/v1/health` to confirm the server is operational (should return `{"status": "ok"}`).
+- Access the health check endpoint at `http://localhost:8000/api/v1/health` to confirm the server is operational (should return `{"status": "ok", "message": "Service is healthy", "timestamp": "2025-05-08T14:52:00Z"}`).
 - Explore the API documentation at `http://localhost:8000/docs` (available in `dev` or `test` environments).

 #### Step 6: Run the Streamlit Frontend Locally